Bobbyperson/nocaro/README.md

 Nocaro is a multi-purpose discord bot.
 It's main appeal is it's wide selection of economy commands.
 Users are able to earn and gamble Bouge Bucks, a fake currency.

-Nocaro was essentially my introducion to programming, and therefore contains a LOT of really dumb code made over many years.
+Nocaro was essentially my introduction to programming, and therefore contains a LOT of really dumb code made over many years.
 You should be careful if you decide to use this project as example code for anything.

 A lot of the economy commands have osu jokes.
 To get started use `,map` to get Bouge Bucks ($BB).
 Afterwards, you can gamble your $BB via blackjack, slots, or other games.
 You can also invest in the stock market.
 Use `,help` to see all commands.